montaque22/Oriented/README.md

  implement design patterns in traditional ways.

- Please understand that Javascript doesn't lend itself to this kind of structure so I am sure there are ways to circumvent my methods and structure, but it this plugin is an attempt to introduce something familiar.
+ Please understand that Javascript doesn't lend itself to this kind of structure so I am sure there are ways to circumvent my methods and structure, but it this is an attempt to introduce something familiar.

  So drink up and try Ojs :)